-Disease development is favored by temperatures above $32^{\circ}C$ and stress conditions such as dry weather (16).
+Disease development is favored by temperatures above 32°C and stress conditions such as dry weather (16).
 Spread of the pathogen is similar to that for common and halo blight bacteria and is aided by irrigation water and rain-hail storms (91) in association with plant wounds (58).

-Fig. 6- Seed discoloration due to bacterial wilt infection by different pathogenic strains.
+Fig. 6-Seed discoloration due to bacterial will infection by different pathogenic strains.